aluminium-pha/Blender-Voice-reactive-Grid/README.md

 Cubes react to the loudness of your microphone audio:
 - Inner cubes respond to quieter sounds.
 - Outer cubes react strongly to louder sounds, creating a wave-like effect.

+NOTE: Might crash blender when running the script for the first time.